Vardis Fisher: Early life and education

-Fisher was born on March 31, 1895, in Annis, Idaho, near present-day Rigby.
-His family relocated to an isolated home in 1905.
+Born on March 31, 1895, in Annis, Idaho, near Rigby, Fisher's family relocated to an isolated home in 1905.
 Fisher saw livestock raising firsthand, including de-horning cattle and butchering.
 He read many books in the Rigby library.
 His family was "nominally Mormon," according to Louie Attebery, professor at the College of Idaho, in A Literary History of the American West, but in Mormons and Popular Culture, Mormon literature scholar Michael Austin states that Fisher was raised by "strict Mormon parents," though the remoteness of the Fisher home prevented contact with a Mormon community.
 Fisher was not officially baptized into the Church of Jesus Christ of Latter-day Saints until he was 20 years old, and he abandoned the church for good soon afterward, though his mother, sister, and children all remained Mormon.
 "Vardis Fisher was a religious unbeliever," Austin writes, "but Mormonism was the religion that he didn't believe in."

 Vardis and his brother Vivian lived with their aunt for one year while attending school in Annis.
 Vardis and Vivian, at ages thirteen and ten, transferred to a school in Poplar, Idaho the next year, where they lived on their own for half of the school year.
 They attended high school in Rigby, living in a hut built by their father.
 They lived off of fish and other wildlife.
 One of Fisher's classmates described them as wearing old-fashioned clothes and being social outcasts.
 Fisher graduated from Rigby High School in 1915 and began studies at the University of Utah in the same year.
 He married Leona McMurtrey in 1917 and often spent all his free time studying and reading.
 He published his first short story, "Whose Mother?" in the University of Utah student literary magazine, The University Pen, in December 1916.
 He published several more works in the magazine between 1916 and 1923.
 Fisher signed up to join the Air Force in the spring of 1918 and attended cadet school in Berkeley, California.
 He lost motivation when he found out that he might become a non-commissioned officer, and resigned in early summer, returning to Idaho Falls.
 Fisher's mother had been ordered by her doctor to relocate from Fisher Bottom to a place with a milder climate, so she moved to Idaho Falls.
 Fisher's father, Joe Fisher, went to auto mechanic's school in Portland, Oregon, and started an automotive shop in Idaho Falls with his brother.
 Fisher worked with his father and uncle in their automotive shop, and stayed there while Leona went to live with her parents in Antelope while their baby was born.